cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

 ## Google Scholar

 Let's try [*Google Scholar*][googleScholar] now.
+*Google Scholar* isn't technically a library database since it's freely accessible on the web, but
+I will show you how to connect it to Infokat so that it functions like *WoS* or other databases that we've covered.

 *Google Scholar* doesn't have the kind of search operators that either *Factiva* or *Web of Science* have, but it's a freely available citation database that indexes a lot of content.